Positive pressure ventilation systems

 Roof spaces are often polluted with dust, mould, insects and vermin droppings.
 To keep the air supply clean, positive pressure/roof cavity ventilation systems are usually fitted with filters.
 The quality of the air entering the house depends on the filter type and how often it’s cleaned.
 As filters are hidden away in the roof space, filter cleaning is often overlooked over time.

-As suppliers are yet to prove that home ventilation system filters effectively reduce contaminants, we strongly recommend sourcing your air supply from outside, not the roof cavity.
+We strongly recommend sourcing your air supply from outside, not the roof cavity.

 The New Zealand Building Code requires homes to ventilate using outdoor air to maintain air purity.
 Ventilation systems that draw air from the roof space and not directly from outside do not comply with ventilation standard NZS4303:1990 "Ventilation for acceptable indoor air quality".
 They cannot be used to comply with the Building Code Acceptable Solution for ventilation.